observablehq/framework/docs/javascript/imports.md

 import confetti from "https://cdn.jsdelivr.net/npm/canvas-confetti@1.9.2/+esm";
 ```

-This automatically locks the version of imported libraries so you don’t have to worry about new releases breaking your built site in the future.
+Version resolution locks the version of imported libraries so you don’t have to worry about new releases breaking your built site in the future.
 At the same time, you’ll conveniently get the latest version of libraries during local development and the next time you build.

 In addition to resolving versions of directly-imported modules, Observable recursively resolves dependencies, too!
 All transitively imported modules are automatically preloaded, greatly improving page load speed because the browser requests all imported modules in parallel.